ubccr/xdmod/docs/upgrade.md

     - Adds cron job for data warehouse batch export.

 ### Database Changes

+The `xdmod-upgrade` script will migrate the database schemas to the new version.
+Tables may be altered the first time they are used during ingestion.

 - Adds `mod_hpcdb`.`resource_type_realms` table.
 - Changes `mod_hpcdb`.`hpcdb_resource_types` primary key.